alepulver/game-catalog-builder/docs/how-it-works.md

 ## Validation vs import diagnostics

-At the moment, the primary review surface is **import diagnostics** in `data/input/Games_Catalog.csv`:
+The primary review surface is **import diagnostics** in `data/input/Games_Catalog.csv`:

 - `ReviewTags`: compact tags describing why the row may need review.
 - `MatchConfidence`: `HIGH` / `MEDIUM` / `LOW`.

-“Validation report” style outputs may be added back later, but current workflow expects you to review and pin IDs directly in `data/input/Games_Catalog.csv`.
+In addition, you can generate a read-only **validation report** after enrichment:

+- `enrich --validate` writes `data/output/Validation_Report.csv`
+- `validate` can generate the same report from an existing enriched CSV

+Validation focuses on cross-provider consistency checks and is not treated as a source of truth.